voximity/raytracer/README.md

 # raytracer

-This is a raytracer written in Rust for my apprenticeship project at UW-L.
+This is a raytracer written in Rust for an apprenticeship project during my freshman year of college.

-This project is my current work for my apprenticeship project at the University of Wisconsin-La Crosse.
-It is a rewrite of an [older project](https://github.com/voximity/omegga-raytracer-cr) in Rust, designed for maximum performance.
-Over the course of this school year, I am working with Dr. Kenny Hunt to research rendering and optimization techniques as a way to further my understanding of high-performance computing, especially with parallelization.

 ## Crates